primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 **Margin loans** force liquidations during crashes—May 2021's 50% drop in 72 hours triggered mass liquidations at worst possible prices.

-**Why 15% APR:**
+**Why 15% Effective APR:**

 No comparable products exist with zero liquidation risk.
 Margin loans offer 8-12% rates but liquidate positions during crashes.
 Personal loans offer 10-18% rates but covenant restrictions prohibit investment use.

-15% APR reflects lender risk while providing the only non-liquidatable Bitcoin credit option in market.
+Installment purchase pricing equivalent to 15% effective APR reflects lender risk while providing the only non-liquidatable Bitcoin credit option in market.
 We are price makers, not price takers — zero competition exists for this structure.

 > **Growth isn't capped by demand.
 Growth is capped by credit access.**